ostroproject/ostro-os/doc/howtos/building-images.rst

 Additional image variants can be defined in the ``local.conf``.
-For example, the following adds ``ostro-image-noima`` and ``ostro-os-dev-noima`` as build targets where IMA is disabled and thus no IMA keys are needed::
+For example, the following adds ``ostro-image-noima`` and ``ostro-image-dev-noima`` as build targets where IMA is disabled and thus no IMA keys are needed::

     OSTRO_EXTRA_IMAGE_VARIANTS = "imagevariant:noima imagevariant:dev,noima"